Demi-urge/menace_sandbox/docs/context_builder.md

 `bots.db`, `code.db`, `errors.db` and `workflows.db` and compresses retrieved
 snippets before embedding them in prompts.

+When used via :class:`SelfCodingManager` the builder is refreshed automatically before every patch.
+The manager calls ``refresh_db_weights`` to ensure scoring weights are up to date and logs each retrieval ``session_id`` to ``PatchHistoryDB`` so subsequent metrics can be correlated with the context that produced them.

 ## Goals

 - Gather related records from multiple sources for a given free‑form query.